by-jp/www.byjp.me/content/photos/instagram/6povh3lghpwwaqeznlikdeerv4/index.md

 - imported
 - from-instagram
 ---
-We’re setting off on a 4 month South America \(and Japan\) break from work in just 48 hours\!
-If you want to follow our adventures then head to our blog, link in our bios — https://adventure.awaits.us \(the password, so we’re not fighting spam😉, is the restaurant of our first date: The Palomar\)
+We’re setting off on a 4 month South America \(and Japan) break from work in just 48 hours!
+If you want to follow our adventures then head to our blog, link in our bios — https://adventure.awaits.us \(the password, so we’re not fighting spam😉, is the restaurant of our first date: The Palomar)